pavelkomiagin/pavelkomiagin.github.io/_posts/2016-09-19-how-to-shuffle-a-javascript-array.markdown

 Every programmer can face the challenge of array shuffling.
 Of course sometimes it is possible to use a library (e.g. [underscore](http://underscorejs.org/#shuffle)).
-But it is useful to have the snippets for this task.
+But it is useful also to have the snippets for this task.

 #### Shuffle that modify a given array:

 Array isn't a primitive so Arrays are passed by reference.
-It means that if we pass an array as parameter to function and modify this array inside this function then this array will be changed.
+It means that array passed as parameter will be changed when we will modify it inside the function:

 {% highlight js %}
 // Initial array will be changed after shuffle